joao-conde/feup-tne-powertac/sample-broker/README.md

 Run from command line
 ---------------------

-This is a maven project.
+To run some tests and ensure your environment is correctly set up, run:

+`mvn clean test`

 You can run the broker from the command line using maven, as

 `mvn test exec:exec [-Dexec.args="<arguments>"]`